372 Stratford Road,

 It was taken over by Associated British Cinemas(ABC) on 22nd October 1936.
 During World War II, the rear of the cinema was damaged in a German bombing raid which destroyed the nearby Waldolf Cinema.
 The architectural firm Satchwell & Roberts were brought in to supervise repairs to the Piccadilly Super Cinema.

 It was re-named ABC Sparkbrook in 1961.
-The Compton organ was removed from the building and shipped over to Australia to be installed in Melbourne in the suburban Malvern Town Hall, where it is still played today.
+Parts of the Compton organ were removed from the building and shipped over to Australia to be installed in Melbourne in the suburban Malvern Town Hall, where it is still played today.
 The ABC closed on 2nd March 1974 with David Essex in "That’ll be the Day" and Roger Moore in "The Man Who Haunted Himself".
 It was converted into a bingo club, last operated as a Zetters Bingo Club.

 It re-opened as an Asian cinema which was named Dreamland Cinema, then lay empty for several years until it became a bingo club again in 1981.